ucphhpc/migrid-user-docs/docs/sections/erda/archiving/index.rst

 **Step 4: View the resulting archive**

-After finalizing you can use the View details button to see all the details registered about it on the view archive page and use the links to access the associated files.
+After finalizing you can use the "View details" button to see all the details registered about it on the view archive page and use the links to access the associated files.

 .. image:: /images/archives/archives-show-freezearchive-details.png